uspki/policies/certificate-policy.md

 **Root Certificate**: The self-signed Certificate issued by the Root CA to identify itself and to facilitate verification of Certificates issued to its Subordinate CAs.

+**Secure Zone**: An area (physical or logical) protected by physical and logical controls that appropriately protect the confidentiality, integrity, and availability of Certificate Systems.

+**Security Support Systems**: A system used to provide security support functions, such as authentication, network boundary control, audit logging, audit log reduction and analysis, vulnerability scanning, and anti-virus.

 **Sovereign State**: A state or country that administers its own government, and is not dependent upon, or subject to, another power.

 **Subject**: The natural person, device, system, unit, or Legal Entity identified in a Certificate as the Subject.
 The Subject is either the Subscriber or a device under the control and operation of the Subscriber.